Robust Sparse Mean Estimation via Sum of Squares: Achieving Near-optimal Error for Gaussian Inliers

-Intuitively, $\gax$ consists of constraints that capture the following: (1) $X_i' = Y_i$ for all but $\e m$ indices; and (2) The fourth moment of the uniform distribution on $\{ X_i' \}_{i \in [m]}$ is bounded in $k$-sparse directions.
-The algorithm (\Cref{alg:g_sparse_recovery}) consists of finding a degree-$12$ pseudo-expectation that satisfies $\gax$, and estimates the sparse mean up to an error of $\tilde{O}(\eps)$.
+More simply, $\gax$ consists of constraints that capture the following: (1) $X_i' = Y_i$ for all but $\e m$ indices; and (2) The fourth moment of the uniform distribution on $\{ X_i' \}_{i \in [m]}$ is bounded in $k$-sparse directions.
+The algorithm (\Cref{alg:g_sparse_recovery}) consists of finding a degree-12 pseudo-expectation that satisfies $\gax$, and estimates the sparse mean up to an error of $\tilde{O}(\eps)$.